 Writing an introductory paragraph is easier than it may seem.
 The key to a successful intro is knowing the components that go into it.
 Much like a watch has components that, when put together, make it work properly, an introductory paragraph must have its own individual components for it to work.
+This skill is crusial for any type of writing: evaluation argument essay topics or college application, still you need a smooth beginning.

 Leading off the topic sentence, you should now tell the reader a little more about the essay.
 This is a fine line, as you don't want to give too much away.
 Briefly describe your topic without going into any details that will be discussed in your body paragraphs.
 For example, leading off of our first topic sentence example you might want to say "Half of Americans are drug addicts as caffeine has become the most widely used drug in the world.
 With shops such as Starbucks popping up on every corner, coffee has been pushed into the limelight.
 Due to its growing popularity, many people have become dependent on coffee to get through their day".